dublado/csabapalfi.github.io/_posts/2014-04-24-craftconf-day-2.md

 The goal of devops -from the technology perspective- is to make this lifecycle more efficient.

-Hashicorp offers open-source devops tools.
+Hashicorp offers free, open-source devops tools.
 Vagrant help setting up consistent development environments.
 Packer optimizes slow parts of setting up a server with building up an image.
 Serf is a tool to maintain cluster membership via gossip and Consul is a multi-data-center aware service discovery and orchestration solution.

 Watch out for my upcoming post with more details.

-## The journey to mastery
-### by Dan North

-Dan's talks are always great fun.
-Saw him on a number of occasions and attended his training on Day 1.
-This time he explored how

-## The Better Parts
+## <a name="doug"></a>The Better Parts
 ### by Douglas Crockford

+Doug needs no introduction.
+Think JSON and his book about The Good Parts of JavaScript.
+Perfection is when there's nothing more to subtract.
+Good parts applies to philosophy to language features.
+Doug revisits some of the good parts and we also looked at the better parts in ES6.

-Separate post coming soon.
+Detailed post coming soon.

-## Love Flexible Scope
-### by Gojko Adzic

-Next up was Gojko Adzic to talk about how to get real benefits from agile with felxible scope.
-We heard of medieval cloud deployment with cannons.
-Vasa  1626, flex scope without a big picture/vision is dangerous.

-Linear plans never work.

-second system syndrome - new tech, second system overconfident

-Unpredictable dimensions: local, time, human

-palchinsky principles:
-variation - plan to learn
-survivability - don't kill the company selection - plan to discard mistakes roadmap should have these

-story narrative: just the delegation of detail, should be about behaviour change. survivable experiment

-roadmap vs road

-GPS for sw - replan quickly

-1. divergent - create option
-2. convergent - make choices

-book Systems thinking in human resources

-story about behaviour changes

-impact-mapping.org

-linear vs hierarchical blog

-Tim Harford's book: Adapt.

-## Testing the Hard Stuff
+## <a name="john"></a>Testing the Hard Stuff
 ### by John Hughes

 John talked about generative testing.
 He started off by answering why **testing is hard**: **it's never enough**.